munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 Astute readers at this point have noticed a problem.
-If we can imperatively modify classes at any point, and we can execute any imperative code after type-checking, then what's to prevent us from modifying a class after it's been type-checked into something that will no longer work?
+If we can imperatively modify classes at any point, and we can execute any imperative code after type checking, then what's to prevent us from modifying a class after it's been type checked into something that will no longer work?
 For example:

 ```magpie
 class Foo